GeorgieGray/booking-system-2/README.md

 This section discusses my approach to thinking about and designing the system.
 The diagrams I created are mostly accurate to the final system, some small changes were made as I made further discoveries during development.

 An example of a small change is how the booking view moved from it's originally planned place in the landing view to a private dedicated booking view.

+Due to the simplified functionality in this (the django) version of the app, some of the design that was done early in the project regarding the data model wasn't used.
+For example restaurant open/closing days and times.
 ### Mind map
 ![](https://i.imgur.com/zWQv8oC.jpg)